Shining Path: VRAEM stronghold

 Into the 2020s, Shining Path has existed in remaining splinter groups.
-The main remaining group, called the Militarized Communist Party of Peru (MPCP) of about 450 individuals remained in the Valle de los Ríos Apurímac, Ene y Mantaro (VRAEM) region, reportedly making revenue by escorting cocaine traffickers and are reportedly led by two brothers; Víctor and Jorge Quispe Palomino.
+The main remaining group, called the Militarized Communist Party of Peru (MPCP) of about 300 individuals remained in the Valle de los Ríos Apurímac, Ene y Mantaro (VRAEM) region, reportedly making revenue by escorting cocaine traffickers and are reportedly led by two brothers; Víctor and Jorge Quispe Palomino.
 The MPCP has attempted to recharacterize themselves to distance itself from the original Shining Path groups that had attacked rural communities in the area, describing Guzmán as a traitor.
 According to InSight Crime, Shining Path's stronghold in the VRAEM, headquartered in Vizcatán, is a similar strategy as the Revolutionary Armed Forces of Colombia.

-Another notable splinter group called the Communist Party of Peru – Red Mantaro Base Committee (PCP-CBMR), which remains loyal to Abimael Guzman, also operates in the VRAEM region.
+Another notable splinter group called the Communist Party of Peru – Red Mantaro Base Committee (PCP-CBMR), which remains loyal to Abimael Guzmán, also operates in the VRAEM region.
 According to the human rights organization Waynakuna Peru, the PCP-CBMR has infiltrated schools in the area setting up "Popular Schools" to spread the group's propaganda.
 The group has in the past signed documents with the Communist Party of Ecuador – Red Sun.

 Following a five-year intelligence operation that began in 2015 and was codenamed Operation Olimpo, 71 alleged members of the Shining Path's United Front and People's Guerrilla Army were arrested on 2 December 2020.
 Alfredo Crespo, the secretary general of MOVADEF and Guzmán's former lawyer, was included among those arrested.
 Operation Olimpo included 752 military personnel and 98 government prosecutors that utilized evidence obtained through wiretapping, undercover agents and surveillance.
 Those arrested were charged with operating shell operations to initiate terrorist activities in Callao and Lima.

 In popular culture

 American hard rock band Guns N' Roses quotes a speech by a Shining Path officer in their 1990 song "Civil War", as saying "We practice selective annihilation of mayors and government officials, for example, to create a vacuum, then we fill that vacuum.
 As popular war advances, peace is closer."

-American rock band Rage Against the Machine released a music video for their 1993 song "Bombtrack" as a response to the arrest of Abimael Guzman the previous year.
-The video expresses support for Guzman and the Shining Path, featuring various clips of the organization's activities, as well as showing the band in a cage to mimic Guzman's imprisonment.
+American rock band Rage Against the Machine released a music video for their 1993 song "Bombtrack" as a response to the arrest of Abimael Guzmán the previous year.
+The video expresses support for Guzmán and the Shining Path, featuring various clips of the organization's activities, as well as showing the band in a cage to mimic Guzmán's imprisonment.

+American post-hardcore band At The Drive In references Shining Path and their struggle against the Peruvian state in the song "Chanbara" off of their 1998 album In/Casino/Out.

 In 2024, Peruvian-born filmmaker Alex Fischman Cárdenas directed Ovejas y Lobos (Sheep and Wolves), a live action short film about Rosa Pumuahuanca, a single mother who searches for her son, Félix, when he mysteriously vanishes during the Shining Path's reign of terror.
 Fischman Cárdenas dedicates Ovejas y Lobos to the Shining Path's disappeared victims and their families.